omar2535/GraphQLer/readme.md

 <!-- <a href="https://codeclimate.com/github/omar2535/GraphQLer/test_coverage" target="_blank"><img src="https://api.codeclimate.com/v1/badges/a34db44e691904955ded/test_coverage" alt="coverage" /></a> -->
 </p>

-GraphQLer is a cutting-edge tool designed to dynamically test GraphQL APIs with a focus on adaptability and comprehensive testing.
+GraphQLer is a cutting-edge tool designed to dynamically test GraphQL APIs with a focus on adaptability.
 It offers a range of sophisticated features that streamline the testing process and ensure robust analysis of GraphQL APIs.
-By leveraging intelligent tracking mechanisms, GraphQLer proficiently manages created objects and resources, effectively identifies dependencies on objects, queries, and mutations, and dynamically rectifies errors within queries based on the API's restrictions.
+GraphQLer proficiently manages created objects and resources, effectively identifies dependencies on objects, queries, and mutations, and dynamically rectifies errors within queries based on the API's restrictions.
+GraphQLer has been used to find many bugs in production-grade GraphQL APIs!

 ![Video Demo](./docs/demo.gif)